Managing Adjudication

 This is also where a manager can view who has been assigned to which events and who has completed review.
 This is done by tapping an existing record to see the assigned users in the list at the bottom.

-Moderate (Resolve) Adjudicated Events
+Moderate (Resolve or Approve) Adjudicated Events

 Prerequisite